||February, 1959 in Garden Grove, California (a castle stone’s throw from Disneyland)|

 ||On the maternal side, direct links to the (Cave Springs, Missouri) Henry clan, including many that fought against each other in the Civil war, and back to and even before Patrick Henry.
 Many other relatives on this side of Bill's family still reside and farm in the Carthage/Joplin/Ozarks area of southwest Missouri, including a number of Henrys and Greshams.|

 Married to Joanna S. Edwards from 1985 to 1996, who retired a few years ago from a 17 year career teaching music, 14 of which were in Loudoun County, Virginia middle schools.
 She is a talented guitarist/singer in her own right.
-Joanna recently left a career as a high-level manager with RVIA (Recreational Vehicle Industry Association) and is pursuing other interests.
+Joanna recently left a career as a high-level manager with RVIA (Recreational Vehicle Industry Association) and is pursuing other interests, now living in Maryland.
 She is still a good friend, and the mother of our two sons, Alex and Zachary (above).

 - Ulysses S. Grant High School, Van Nuys CA